 The best machine learning data sets and their corresponding repositories in one single page!

 One of the hardest problems in Machine Learning is finding data that suits the project/application that we want to build.
 If this field has one weakness is that without data we can’t do anything.

 This category is dedicated to providing various resources where data sets can be obtained, so that you can start building your own projects or using pre-made data sets to learn!

 The centre for Machine Learning and Intelligent systems from the University of Irvine, California, has an amazing repository of data sets divided in different categories.
-You can search for specific Machine Learning problems like classification, regression, clustering, or time series analysis.
-Also, each of the data sets is categorised according to the nature of their data: from financial to medical, business, or game data sets.
+This repository, known as the UCI Machine Learning Repository, allows you to search for specific Machine Learning problems like classification, regression, clustering, or time series analysis.
+Also, each of the ML data sets is categorised according to the nature of their data: from financial to medical, business, or game data sets.

 It is a great resource to find data sets to play around and build projects to improve your data science and Machine Learning knowledge, as each data set is described, and its procedente clarified.
-Enjoy it!
+Enjoy the UCI Dataset Repo!

 Google Dataset Search

 Google recently put at our disposal a huge engine dedicated to looking Data Sets.
 This engine, similar to the normal google search, can be filtered to specify our needs: looking for open data-sets, filter the format you want, the topic, and much more.